The Proud Peasant

 SF has never been very forward-looking.
 It is likely the least innovative of literatures.
 It has certainly never been daring, though several of its practitioners wear the ‘I am Daring’ badge hypocritically.
 It is a field compounded largely of patsies who can be led by nose-rings anywhere at all. — "The Case of the Moss Eaten Magician"

-Now, a complicating factor in all this is the way Lafferty’s view of communism intersects with questions of American Jewish identity, since one part of the McCarthy story involves the different responses he drew from Catholics and Jews.
+Now, a complicating factor in all this is the way Lafferty’s view of communism intersects with questions of American Jewish identity, since one part of the McCarthy story involves the different responses Senator McCarthy drew from Catholics and Jews.
 As Tye writes, “The truth is that at his peak, McCarthy had the support of an impressive 49 percent of Protestants, which was just one point below his national rating.
 Jewish Americans were the one religious group who consistently and overwhelmingly rejected him, with 15 percent viewing him favorably and 71 percent unfavorably.”
 It is therefore not surprising that McCarthy becomes a figure in In a Green Tree about whom Julius Brass has something to say.

 McCarthy’s identity in the book is called the "Proud Peasant."
 He is first introduced by Pat O'Trassy, who foresees a "type-man" who will lead an unorganized revolt to reverse the world's surrender to evil and slavery.